jrdennisoss/dosboxrm/RMDOS_API.md

 Called from Return to Zork with a zero media handle and return value does not appear to be checked.
 Returning zero and ignoring for now.

-#### Subfunction 040Dh - Unknown
+#### Subfunction 040Dh - Set VGA Alpha Palette Index
-Called from Return to Zork with a zero media handle and return value does not appear to be checked.
-Returning zero and ignoring for now.
+This sets the VGA palette index to use for the alpha/transparent color for when the MPEG surface z-order is behind the VGA feed.

 #### Subfunction 040Eh - Unknown
 Called from "FMPTEST.EXE" with a zero media handle.